benjamin-jacobson/s3-phase-1-project/blog/readme.md

 **Function Declaration**

 This is a standard approach to writing functions, that is similar to syntax in other programming languages.
+This I’d consider as the bread-and-butter option.
+It allows for knowledge sharing through explicit naming conventions, which is important as the codebase grows.
+When calling the function, we do not pass an argument for a simple ‘Hello World’ but it could as needed.
+This is also a good syntax for more complex code, with parameters and arguments.

 ```
 // Syntax: Function Declaration